thunderbird89/esf/stories/story-adrenaline.md

 Carter, instead, was watching the process with mild amusement.

-> "Y'know, Doc, if you're trying to get to third base, at least buy me dinner first."
+> "Doc, that probe's getting awfully personal.
+You gonna at least tell me your name first?"

-The Xenari medic froze.
-His large, obsidian eyes blinked in confusion.
+The Xenari medic froze, his large obsidian eyes blinking in confusion.

-> "I… do not understand.
-What does this have to do with sport?"
+> "I… this is a medical procedure.
+Names are not typically—"

 Dr. Evelyn Park groaned from the next table over.

 > "Ignore him.
-He makes bad jokes when he's concussed."
+He deflects with humor when he's in pain."

-The Xenari visibly hesitated, as if unsure whether Carter was actually suffering from brain damage or just a chronic personality disorder.
+The Xenari looked between them, clearly trying to process human psychology alongside human physiology.

 Further down the line, Dr. Rebecca Henshaw watched impassively as a Seraphyn medic gently applied a regenerative salve to her bloodied hands.